Felitendo/jellyfin-lyrics-plugin/README.md

 # Jellyfin Lyrics Plugin

-A plugin for Jellyfin that automatically downloads the lyrics for the songs in your music library from [LrcLib](https://lrclib.net).
+A plugin for Jellyfin that automatically downloads and applies the lyrics for the songs in your music library from [LrcLib](https://lrclib.net).

 ## 🎵 Features